There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 Tour a Parmesan Cheese Factory

-Parmigiano Reggiano (aka parmesan) is another Italian delicacy that originated in Emilia Romagna.
-From Bologna Italy, it is possible to organise a day trip to a local parmesan factory to see how the cheese is produced.
+Parmigiano Reggiano is another Italian delicacy that originated in Emilia Romagna.
+From Bologna, it is possible to organise a day trip to a local parmesan factory to see how the cheese is produced.

 Once created, cheeses are matured for 12, 24, and 36 months, to create different textures and flavours.
 The cheese is a product of designated origin.
 There is nowhere else in the world that you would have the opportunity to tour a Parmesan factory!

-At the end of the tour, you will have the chance to sample a range of different parmesan products, all paired with local condiments, honeys and jams.
+At the end of the tour, you will have the chance to sample a range of different parmesan cheeses.
+These are all paired with local condiments, honeys and jams.

 Soak up the Summer Sun in Rimini